Passage time and fluctuation calculations for subexponential L\'evy processes: Introduction

 \section{Introduction}

 The exit time of a L\'evy process $X$ above a horizontal boundary has been studied extensively in a variety of situations with a view to relating its distributional behaviour to the tail behaviour of the canonical measure of $X$.
-It is helpful to categorise the latter into three general regimes: \begin{itemize} \item[$\bullet$] {Light Tailed} (Cram\'er Case) \item[$\bullet$] {Medium Tailed} (Convolution Equivalent Case) \item[ $\bullet$] {Heavy Tailed} (Subexponential tails) \end{itemize} This classification is not prescriptive -- categories may overlap -- but it provides a convenient general framework in which to summarise results.
-Representative papers covering the first two categories are \cite{BD} for the Cram\'er, and \cite{kkm} for the convolution equivalent case.
+It is helpful to categorise the latter into three general regimes: \begin{itemize} \item {Light tailed} (Cram\'er case). \item {Medium tailed} (convolution equivalent case). \item {Heavy tailed} (subexponential tails). \end{itemize} This classification is not prescriptive -- categories may overlap -- but it provides a convenient general framework in which to summarise results.
+Representative papers covering the first two categories are Bertoin and Doney \cite{BD} for the Cram\'er and Kl\"{u}ppelberg, Kyprianou and Maller~\cite{kkm} for the convolution equivalent case.
 The intention of the present paper is to consider in some detail the passage time problem with special emphasis on the third category -- the heavy tailed cases.

 We assume subexponential growth together with regular variation or maximum domain of attraction conditions for the positive part of the canonical measure of $X$, or of its increasing ladder height process; on the negative side, we assume regular variation of the renewal measure of the descending ladder process, allowing both finite and infinite mean cases.
 To these is added the assumption of a drift to $-\infty$ a.s. of the process, possibly at a linear rate, as is the case when the process has finite mean, but possibly at a much faster rate.
 We obtain very explicit and detailed descriptions of the asymptotic behaviours of the process, in these situations.
 In particular, we obtain local, and functional, versions of limit distributions for the passage time itself, as well as for the position of the process just prior to passage, and the overshoot of a high level.